0493 965 666

 Availability

-I am currently available for in-person and telehealth appointments on Thursdays, and telehealth appointments on Fridays.
+I am currently available for in-person and telehealth appointments on Thursdays and Fridays.
 Please get in touch if you would like a telehealth appointment on another day.

 I work primarily with adults (18+ years).